AdobeDocs/data-collection-apis/src/pages/getting-started/guardrails.md

 ---
-title: Performance guardrails for Edge Network Server API
+title: Performance guardrails for Edge Network API
-description: Learn how to use the Server API within optimal performance guardrails.
+description: Learn how to use the API within optimal performance guardrails.
-exl-id: 063d0fbb-26d1-4727-9dea-8e7223b2173d
 ---

-# Performance guardrails for Edge Network Server API
+# Performance guardrails

-## Overview {#overview}

-Performance guardrails define usage limits related to your Server API use cases.
-Exceeding the performance guardrails outlined in this article could result in performance degradation.
+Performance guardrails define usage limits related to your API use cases.
+Exceeding the performance guardrails outlined in this article can result in performance degradation.
 Adobe is not responsible for performance degradation caused by exceeded usage limits.
-Customers who consistently exceed the performance guardrails can request additional processing capacity to avoid performance degradation.

->[!IMPORTANT]
->
->Check your license entitlements in your Sales Order and corresponding [Product Description](https://helpx.adobe.com/legal/product-descriptions.html) on actual usage limits in addition to this guardrails page.
+Organizations who consistently exceed the performance guardrails can request additional processing capacity to avoid performance degradation.
+Check your license entitlements in your contract and corresponding [Product Description](https://helpx.adobe.com/legal/product-descriptions.html) on actual usage limits in addition to this guardrails page.

 ## Definitions